j-nas/restaurant/README.md

 # restaurant
 Homepage for Some Serious Gourmet restaurant

-Page rendered entirely in CSS
+Page rendered entirely in CSS and JS